 Chemical root killers are also applied to poison roots and stop future growth.
 Video pipe inspections help identify affected areas and guide thorough root removal.

 Professionals can also spot pipe damage caused by roots and make necessary repairs.
-They may recommend permanent solutions like pipe relining or replacement to stop roots for good.
+They may recommend permanent solutions, such as pipe relining or replacement, to stop roots for good.

 Ongoing Maintenance Tips

-To avoid costly root damage, you should make pipe maintenance a regular priority.
-Tree roots can quickly infiltrate vulnerable plumbing, so vigilance is key.
+Pipe maintenance should be a regular priority to avoid costly root damage.
+Tree roots can quickly infiltrate vulnerable plumbing, so vigilance is vital.

 Have your drains professionally cleaned once a year to clear any invading tree roots before major blockages occur.
 Monitor slow drains and sewage odours for early signs of root growth.
 Install screens on vent pipes to prevent roots from entering.

-Avoid planting trees near sewer lines or grow only small varieties, and keep landscaping trimmed back from the home’s perimeter where pipes enter.
+Avoid planting trees near sewer lines or grow only small varieties.
+Keep landscaping trimmed back from the home’s perimeter where pipes enter.
 When renovating, take the opportunity to replace old pipes or install root barriers.

 Look for pipe leaks that attract roots and make repairs quickly.
-Divert rainwater runoff with downspout extensions and sump pumps.
+Install downspout extensions and sump pumps to divert rainwater runoff.

 These preventative maintenance tips will help you protect plumbing from destructive root intrusions.
 Taking proactive steps now avoids emergency pipe repairs down the road.